Brad Woods Digital Garden

 • Steep learning curve: State machines are a significantly different way of thinking about state when compared to popular state management libraries such as Redux.

-• Over-engineering: A state machine may seem like going overboard when a small amount of state management is required, such as a toggle that only requires a "on" & "off" state.
+• Over-engineering: A state machine may seem like going overboard when a small amount of state management is required, such as a toggle that only requires a "on" and "off" state.
 This can be achieved with a small amount of code using React's "useState" hook.
 The counter-argument to this is, often what begins as simple state grows in complexity.
 State machines may be more work to begin with but less work at scale.

 Currently, XState is the most popular JavaScript finite-state machine library.